top of page

 Continue to reassess

-This hobby requires continuously reassessing your circumstances, habits, and goals.
+This game requires continuously reassessing your circumstances, habits, and goals.
 Loyalty programs and credit card companies constantly evolve their programs and products to cater to their customers, often resulting in changes to fees, benefits, earning rates, partnerships, and status thresholds.
 If you want to stay ahead and ensure that you're still maximizing your earning potential and redemption values, it's necessary to continue evaluating your card portfolio and the programs in which you participate.
-I personally evaluate my position about every 3 months to make sure that the cards in my wallet still make sense and whether it still makes sense to travel the way I do.
+I personally re-evaluate my card portfolio about every 6 months to make sure that the cards in my wallet still make sense and whether it still makes sense to travel the way I do.
 I encourage you to do the same (at your own cadence) so that you are able to maximize the value you're receiving.

 We are just scratching the surface when it comes to rewards travel, and when it comes to grasping the concept of this hobby, it can seem very overwhelming.
 However, I am here to help explain how it works step-by-step and offer my perspectives based on my own experience.
 This journey should not be stressful nor should you feel like there is a "right and wrong" way of going about it.
 Every person is on a unique journey, and my goal is to simply uncover the many ways you can unlock free travel so that you can create memories with the people you love the most.
 Here are the key takeaways from this post: